The model of quark

 mass-energy of massless gluons and the matter would become merely a

-this duality the photons, for example, carry energy and momentum and thus they
+is performed.
+With this duality the photons, for example, carry energy and momentum

-interactions, but not in the strong or weak interaction.
-The difference of
+gravitational interactions, but not in the strong or weak interaction.
+The

-gluons from corpuscles like quarks consists only in the fact that gluons have
+difference of gluons from corpuscles like quarks consists only in the fact that

-zero rest mass, and eight types of charges.
-Few physicists believe in the full
+gluons have zero rest mass, and eight types of charges.
+Few physicists believe

-wave–particle duality between matter particles and field quanta at the level of
+in the full wave–particle duality between matter particles and field quanta at

-microparticles, assuming that it is valid only in part, in respect of the de
+the level of microparticles, assuming that it is valid only in part, in respect

-Broglie waves and the formulas for the energy-momentum of the special theory of
+of the de Broglie waves and the formulas for the energy-momentum of the special

-relativity.
-Accordingly, the idea of gluons, which are even closer in their
+theory of relativity.
+Accordingly, the idea of gluons, which are even closer in

 Quite unusual is the hypothesis